ike9000e/p7z-usr/README.md

 		* main plugin file: "p7z_usr.wcx".
 		* configuration file: "p7z_usr.ini" (optional).

-	Make sure "7z.so" can be located either by creating symlink or by providing enviroment variable that gets assigned before DCMD is started.
+		* main P7ZIP library file, "7z.so" (or symlink to the file).

-	Please see the "Library Information" section.
+	Make sure "7z.so" library can be located by P7z Usr library in case if using symlink instead of reular file.

-	Default location is same directory "p7z_usr.wcx" is in, in this case:
+	Default location for "7z.so" is the same directory "p7z_usr.wcx" is in, in this case:
 		"./plugins/wcx/p7z_usr/7z.so"

 	In DCMD go to Options then Plugins.
 In Packer Plugin tab, click